abainczyk/alex-zephyr-jira-addon/README.md

 3. In the displayed form
     1. Enter the base URL of the ALEX adapter, without trailing *"/"*.
        E.g. *http://localhost:9000* and not *http://localhost:9000/*.
+    2. Enter the email and password of an admin account in the ALEX adapter.
-    2. Select the correct issue type for tests that is registered by the Zephyr add-on from the dropdown menu.
+    3. Select the correct issue type for tests that is registered by the Zephyr add-on from the dropdown menu.
        Normally, this is the type *"Test"*.
+    4. Enter the **key** of the project that the add-on should be activated for.
 4. Click on save.

 Now, on every issue that is a Zephyr test, a dropdown menu with the label *"ALEX"* should be visible in the operations bar.